dhellmann/pymotw/PyMOTW/calendar/index.rst

     :synopsis: The calendar module implements classes for working with dates to manage year/month/week oriented values.

 :Purpose: The calendar module implements classes for working with dates to manage year/month/week oriented values.
-:Python Version: 1.4, with updates in 2.5
+:Available In: 1.4, with updates in 2.5

 The calendar module defines the Calendar class, which encapsulates calculations for values such as the dates of the weeks in a given month or